jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And here rose Wikipedia's antagonists.
 Professors loved to belittle the public's articles as rubbish.
 They even used the Death Star and disallowed students from referencing Wikipedia's materials in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 Instead of stepping up, the professors performed some dark majic.
-Despite exceptional referencing abilities and wide-spread adoption, the recognized (and very knowledgeable) experts still tried to convince people Wikipedia was garbage.
+Despite exceptional referencing abilities and wide-spread adoption, our community's official (and very knowledgeable) experts still tried to convince people Wikipedia was garbage.

 The professors felt the lever of power over society's knowledge was theirs by right.